Frequently Asked Questions

 Technical Implementation

-Understanding dialing procedures is crucial for ensuring your applications can correctly format and process numbers.
-You'll need to differentiate between local, domestic, and international calls.
+Master dialing procedures to ensure your applications correctly format and process numbers.
+Differentiate between local, domestic, and international calls with country code +261.

 Domestic Calling Guide